-Important: Please also read the ADDITIONAL INFORMATION FOR STUDENTS IN ALL PROGRAMS.39.
+Important: Please also read the ADDITIONAL INFORMATION FOR STUDENTS IN ALL PROGRAMS separately.

-Application for admission to the dual degree program can be completed via several different pathways: 1) New applicants can choose to apply directly to the dual degree program via SOPHAS Express with the designation MPH Public Health Genetics/MS Genetic Counseling during the initial application process.
-Students will be admitted to each degree program separately.
 2) Students accepted into the MS in Genetic Counseling Program can decide to pursue the dual degree program before or during the first semester with guaranteed admission.
 3) Students accepted into the MPH in Public Health Genetics may apply to the MS in Genetic Counseling program during future admissions cycles.
 Students with questions about admissions to the Dual Degree Program can speak with the Director of the M.P.H.
 Public Health Genetics Program and/or Program Leadership for the Genetic Counseling Program.